 CODE OF CIVIL PROCEDURE IN THE COUNTRY OF GEORGIA

 There is no unified commercial code in effect in Georgia.
 Georgia's legislative body for regulating business activity comprises various laws and codes (including the Tax Code, the Law on Entrepreneurs, and the Law on Insolvency).
-In this jurisdiction, business disputes cannot be heard in a commercial or specialized court.
+Business disputes cannot be heard in a commercial or specialized court in this jurisdiction.
+Click here for information on How To Identify A Good Process Service Agency.

 BACKGROUND

 The law of Georgia is a civil law system.
 The Constitution, Civil Code, Tax Code, and Customs Code are only some laws that affect international business.
-The Law on Entrepreneurs, the Law on Promotion and Guarantee of Investment Activity, the Bankruptcy Law, the Law on Courts and General Jurisdiction, the Law on Limitation of Monopolistic Activity, the Accounting Law, and the Securities Market Law are all also applicable.
+The Law on Entrepreneurs, the Law on Promotion and Guarantee of Investment Activity, the Bankruptcy Law, the Law on Courts and General Jurisdiction, the Law on Limitation of Monopolistic Activity, the Accounting Law, and the Securities Market Law are all applicable.
+Click here for information on How Service of Process Ensures A Solid Foundation.

 Occasionally, disagreements over property rights have harmed investor trust in Georgia and the country's legal system.
-Parliament has enacted a number of measures designed to increase the independence of the judiciary after the administration made it clear that this was a priority.
+Parliament has enacted several measures designed to increase the independence of the judiciary after the administration made it clear that this was a priority.
 The public sector claims the organization influences judges in politically contentious situations.
 Additional judicial reforms are now being enacted by the government, emphasizing judicial discipline and the regulation of the High Council of Justice.
+Click here for information on How Process Servers Protect Your Rights: Myths Debunked

 GEORGIA LEGISLATURE